insidewhy/advent-of-code-2022/readme.md

 One thing I really liked about part 2 of this solution is that it relies on your knowledge of modular arithmetic in order to produce a solution that runs in a reasonable length of time.
 Without applying this then you'll really start hitting the performance limits of big integers and the code will take several days to provide a solution.

+# zig

+Zig seems like a pretty nice language, it's like C with metaprogramming and a few extra nice things such as the `defer` keyword (which I first encountered in d) and a neat way of handling errors.
+You metaprogram zig in zig itself.
+Unfortunately I didn't get to do any metaprogramming with a problem this simple.
+This solution was easy once I worked out that I had to start from the destination instead of the source.

 # Future

 ## familiar languages under consideration